Kristfur/lawnscapes-landscaping/README.md

 Actual:

-Website behaves as expected, the form submitted and the user was redirected.
+Website behaved as expected, the form submitted and the user was redirected.

 *Missing required First Name*